satomiichii/python_entry/16_coffee_machine_oop/prompt.md

 - Object in Python has properties called 'Attribute' and can be accessed by using dot notation. object.attribute
 - self = this
-- self has to be passed into class methods.